amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 Code 3 - (masking_2.ipynb)

 Same goal as Code 2, aim to create cleaner samples.
-Here, we apply a circular mask centered at l = 0 and b = 0 and subtending a solid angle of 4 sr in addition to the mask applied in the code 2.
+Here, we apply a circular mask centered at l = 0 and b = 0 and subtending a solid angle of 4 sr in addition to the mask applied in code 2.
-Along with the masked data for the three quasar samples we also save the pixel indices of the populated pixels of this masked data with NSIDE = 8.
+Along with the masked data for the three quasar samples, we also save the pixel indices of the populated pixels of this masked data with NSIDE = 8.

 Code 4 - (masking_3.ipynb)